Computer programming: History

 Ada Lovelace, whose notes were added to the end of Luigi Menabrea's paper included the first algorithm designed for processing by Charles Babbage's Analytical Engine.
 She is often recognized as history's first computer programmer.

 Programmable devices have existed for centuries.
 As early as the 9th century, a programmable music sequencer was invented by the Persian Banu Musa brothers, who described an automated mechanical flute player in the Book of Ingenious Devices.
 In 1206, the Arab engineer Al-Jazari invented a programmable drum machine where a musical mechanical automaton could be made to play different rhythms and drum patterns, via pegs and cams.
 In 1801, the Jacquard loom could produce entirely different weaves by changing the "program" – a series of pasteboard cards with holes punched in them.

 Code-breaking algorithms have also existed for centuries.
 In the 9th century, the Arab mathematician Al-Kindi described a cryptographic algorithm for deciphering encrypted code, in A Manuscript on Deciphering Cryptographic Messages.
 He gave the first description of cryptanalysis by frequency analysis, the earliest code-breaking algorithm.

 The first computer program is generally dated to 1843 when mathematician Ada Lovelace published an algorithm to calculate a sequence of Bernoulli numbers, intended to be carried out by Charles Babbage's Analytical Engine.
 The algorithm, which was conveyed through notes on a translation of Luigi Federico Menabrea's paper on the analytical engine was mainly conceived by Lovelace as can be discerned through her correspondence with Babbage.
 However, Charles Babbage himself had written a program for the AE in 1837.
 Lovelace was also the first to see a broader application for the analytical engine beyond mathematical calculations.

 Data and instructions were once stored on external punched cards, which were kept in order and arranged in program decks.

 In the 1880s, Herman Hollerith invented the concept of storing data in machine-readable form.
 Later a control panel (plug board) added to his 1906 Type I Tabulator allowed it to be programmed for different jobs, and by the late 1940s, unit record equipment such as the IBM 602 and IBM 604, were programmed by control panels in a similar way, as were the first electronic computers.
 However, with the concept of the stored-program computer introduced in 1949, both programs and data were stored and manipulated in the same way in computer memory.
+Hands-on programming courses that integrate hardware and software have been shown to improve retention and engagement among first-year engineering students.